close

 News media brings to the public what happens in the world.
 Especially when audiences lack direct experience or knowledge of the occurring events, they tend to rely particularly on the media for obtaining information.
 This might not mean that media tell us what to think – “people do not absorb media messages uncritically”.
 The media, however, set the agenda for the public and bring particular issues to their attention, and in this way, limit the range of controversies and mindsets.

 As Lippman (1921) stated, the media is the most significant means of making connections between the public and the unseen environment.
 We particularly assume that the media should, twice a day every day, present us with the true picture of the outside world, the world which we are interested in.
 We expect them to deliver the truth to us, “however unprofitable the truth may be”.
 But we know that this expectation is not always satisfied.
 Happer and Philo (2013) assert that mass media make it possible for information to flow between different groups of public effectively.
 The point, however, is that the media 'systematically edit and interpret the mass of information, making some sense of the world for audiences'.
+As certain pieces of information are advocated more than others, they become privileged as being authoritative and sometimes even truthful.

+There is also the popular belief that news merely presents facts.
+Especially, some Iranians believe that western news agencies such as BBC and CNN, as opposed to domestic ones, only present facts; and what is more, they perceive of it as being the truth.
 However, contrary to this popular belief, there are those such as Mencken (1975) and Goldberg (2002) who maintain that news media do not necessarily report plain facts, and that they are usually biased.
-Georgiy Revyakin, a financial analyst, also believes all major news agencies and web-sites are biased towards their owners' particular point of views, but in different ways and to different extents.
-Furthermore, nowadays those sources of mass media that are relatively traditional are engaged in politics and are usually sponsored by a narrow circle of people for lobbing to serve their interests.
+Georgiy Revyakin, a financial analyst, also believes all major news agencies and websites are biased towards their owners' particular points of view, but in different ways and to different extents.
+Furthermore, nowadays those sources of mass media that are relatively traditional are engaged in politics and are usually sponsored by a narrow circle of people for lobbying to serve their interests.
 Revyakin (2015) suggests that all information is subjective because it was written by certain people.

-Everything we do as Reuters journalists has to be independent, free from bias and executed with the utmost integrity.
+Nevertheless, major news agencies such as Reuters, BBC, Guardian, and Associated Press, which have news manuals providing guidance to their news writers and editors, make claims contrary to the above.
+In these manuals, the news agencies explain their preferred style, principles, policies, and code of conduct.
+For example, in Reuters Handbook of Journalism (2016) it is stated that: Everything we do as Reuters journalists has to be independent, free from bias, and executed with the utmost integrity.
 These are our core values and stem from the Reuters Trust Principles.
-As a real-time, competitive news service whose reputation rests on reliability, we also value accuracy, speed and exclusivity.… As journalists, however, we have additional responsibilities if we are to fulfill the highest aspirations of our profession - to search for and report the truth, fairly, honestly and unfailingly.
+As a real-time, competitive news service whose reputation rests on reliability, we also value accuracy, speed, and exclusivity.… As journalists, however, we have additional responsibilities if we are to fulfill the highest aspirations of our profession - to search for and report the truth, fairly, honestly, and unfailingly.

-BBC also claims having similar values.
+The Guardian also claims to give prominence to accuracy and fairness.
+Among other things, it is stated in their manual “The Press must take care not to publish inaccurate, misleading or distorted information, including pictures…”.
+BBC also claims to have similar values.
 After referring to the issue of responsibility of working as a journalist for BBC, the BBC News style-guide asserts, “BBC News is expected to set the highest standards in accuracy, fairness, impartiality – and in the use of language.
 Clear story-telling and language is at the heart of good journalism”, it says.

-As it can be understood from the above, these news agencies all claim to value and practice accuracy, fairness, and impartially; though in practice these claims may not always be upheld.
+As it can be understood from the above, these news agencies all claim to value and practice accuracy, fairness, and impartiality; though in practice these claims may not always be upheld.
 The fact that these major news agencies all emphasize these factors is an indication of their value in gaining people’s trust and earning an enviable reputation; something that, as opposed to many other news agencies, they have been relatively successful at.

 Get a custom paper now from our expert writers.